scverse/squidpy_notebooks/docs/source/auto_tutorials/tutorial_dummy.rst

 This is a new cell.
-We can reference the docs as :func:`squidpy.graph.moran`.
+We can reference the docs as :func:`squidpy.gr.moran`.
 Note than any such references or code usage will be automatically linked under that function.
 See example at :ref:`sphx_glr_auto_examples_graph_compute_dummy.py`.